-The risk of infectious diseases caused by drug-resistant bacteria\ is globally increasing partly due to inappropriate use of antibiotics.
-One such example is the infectious diseases caused by vancomycin-resistant bacteria.
-Vancomycin resistance increases in appropriate use of Vancomycin for MRSA infections.
+The global risk of infectious diseases caused by drug-resistant bacteria^{} is globally increasing partly due to inappropriate use of antibiotics.
+One notable example is the rise in infections caused by vancomycin-resistant bacteria.
+The frequent use of vancomycin for treating MRSA infections has lead to confirmed increases in vancomycin resistance.

-To prevent the spreading of these drug-resistant bacteria, the Ministry of Health, Labour and Welfare (MHLW), the Japan Antibiotics Research Association and pharmaceutical companies established the Vancomycin Study Group.
-Meiji Seika Pharma Co., Ltd. has worked as the organizer of the Association since it
+To prevent the spread of these drug-resistant bacteria, the Ministry of Health, Labour and Welfare (MHLW), the Japan Antibiotics Research Association and pharmaceutical companies established the Vancomycin Study Group.
+Meiji Seika Pharma Co., Ltd. has served as the organizer of the Association since its establishment in 2002, leading numerous efforts to ensure the appropriate use of vancomycin.
+Collaborating with relevant organizations, the Study Group continuously monitors quantities of drugs used in order to detect and understand changes or any signs of increase in drug resistance.
+The Study Group reports survey results to the MHLW and shares that information to medical institutions.

-\ Bacteria that have become difficult to control or kill with antibiotics
+Bacteria that have become difficult to control or kill with antibiotics

-A Novel β-lactamase Inhibitor for Combating Antimicrobial Resistance (AMR)
+A Novel β -lactamase Inhibitor for Combating Antimicrobial Resistance (AMR)